 The rest of the flight was uneventful.
 We parked at the terminal at PEK at 14:57 local time.

 Based on this flight and three others, these are my thoughts.

 Delta touts increased privacy as the primary benefit of putting a door on a business-class seat.
 In fact, the suite does add to one’s feeling of privacy.
 The door benefits suites that have the seat positioned smack against the aisle the most.
 Strangely, the increased privacy comes primarily from the wall that the door retracts into more so than the door itself.
 The wall is located next to your head.
 Privacy is enhanced when others cannot see your face and you can’t see theirs.
 The door, being by the lower body in seat or sleep mode, is more of a traffic separator than a privacy enhancer, if that makes sense.

 While the suite enhances privacy, it is a step backward in terms of comfort.
 There just isn’t a lot of room.
 The seats face straight ahead.
 In business class, that means your feet and lower legs must be inserted into a cubbyhole under the console of the seat in front.

 With the seat wedged between a wall and the console, these seats feel tight.
 Plus the lack of storage makes things even more crowded.
-Even though it has less privacy, I would choose an older seat like one on a remodeled Singapore Airlines 777-200 this over the D1 suite because the SQ seat is so much more comfortable.
+Even though it has less privacy, I would choose an older seat like one on a remodeled Singapore Airlines 777-200 over the D1 suite because the SQ seat is so much more roomy and comfortable.